pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `OFF`
-- For LDAP simple authentication, whether connections by the plugin to the LDAP server are protected with StartTLS.
+- For LDAP simple authentication, this variable controls whether connections by the plugin to the LDAP server are protected with StartTLS.